docker/docs/docker-for-aws/upgrade.md

 ## Prerequisites

  * We recommend only attempting upgrades of swarms with at least 3 managers.
- A 1-manager swarm may not be able to maintain quorum during the upgrade.
+ A 1-manager swarm can't maintain quorum during the upgrade.

  * You can only upgrade one version at a time.
 Skipping a version during an upgrade is not supported.
 Downgrades are not tested.